JoaoLopesF/RemoteDebug/README.md

     And better for DEBUG_DISABLED, __RemoteDebug__ have ZERO overhead, due is nothing of this is compiled.

+## Web app

+As SerialDebug, now RemoteDebug (v3) have this app, the RemoteDebugApp to debug in web browser.

+This app is an HTM5 web app, with websocket to comunicate to Arduino boar.
+For it, RemoteDebug v3 have a web socket server (can be disabled).
+It used a local copy of [arduinoWebSockets](https://github.com/Links2004/arduinoWebSockets) library, due it not in Arduino Library manager.

+As a large page, the solution for Arduino is save it in a storage, like SPIFFS.
+But not have automatically updates in data saved this way, this SPIFFS data is good for a project but not for a library.

+Due it, this app not is storaded and served by board, the app is in web: [http://joaolopesf.net/remotedebugapp](http://joaolopesf.net/remotedebugapp)

+Note: this not uses SSL (https), due web server socket on Arduino, not supports SSL (wss).
+But after page load, all traffic is in local network, no data is exposed on internet.

+The RemoteDebugApp is a modern HTML5 and needs a modern browsers to work.
+Internet Explorer 11 and Safari 10 are an examples that not supported.

+The telnet remains work, for when want this or to use when internet is offline.

 ## Telnet

 Telnet is a standard way of remotely connecting to a server and is supported on all operating systems (Windows, Mac, Linux...).

 MacOSx and Linux have a native telnet client.